hapa96/perl-final-project/README.md

 Used to caluclate the [Damerau–Levenshtein Distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) from two given strings

 ## Written Modules
-To keep the code organized and to meet the [DRY](https://de.wikipedia.org/wiki/Don%E2%80%99t_repeat_yourself) Programming Principle, code was organized within modules and than reused and tested in different places.
-Following the written modules with the corresponding **exported functions**.
+To keep the code organized and to meet the [DRY](https://de.wikipedia.org/wiki/Don%E2%80%99t_repeat_yourself) Programming Principle, code was organized within modules.
+Following the developed modules with the corresponding **exported functions**.
 For more information about a specific function, please visit the commented sourcecode.

 ### [Parser](lib/Parser.pm)
 Module for parsing exam and master file and return a hash data structure.